-THE WCAS SUMMER GRANTS PROGRAM APPLICATION PORTAL WILL OPEN ON THURSDAY, APRIL 15, 2021, AND CLOSE ON MONDAY, MAY 3, 2021.
+THE WCAS SUMMER GRANTS PROGRAM APPLICATION PORTAL WILL OPEN ON APRIL 15, 2023.

 You should allow at least two to three weeks for a decision from the time that your faculty mentor provides his or her online endorsement of your proposal.
 As in the past, decisions will be made on rolling basis, with priority given to rising seniors and thesis research; sophomores and first-year applicants may need to wait longer for a decision.
 Awards will be paid at the end of June and the end of July.
-Because of remote payroll paperwork requirements, if you are awarded a summer grant and are interested in being paid in June you should submit your proposal as soon as possible.
+If you are awarded a summer grant and are interested in being paid in June, you should submit your proposal as soon as possible.

 Though the URG committee does not consider applications of less than eight weeks of research, Weinberg College may do so.
 Weinberg students who seek support for a shorter period than eight weeks of concentrated research may be considered for a prorated stipend.
 Prorated awards are usually for six or seven weeks of research, as approved by the faculty supervisor.
 Applications for fewer than six weeks are rarely successful and applications for four weeks or fewer are not considered.

-The WCAS Summer Grants application portal will be open to receive applications starting April 15 and will close on May 3, 2021.
+The WCAS Summer Grants application portal will open on April 15, 2023 and close at 11:59pm on May 2, 2023.
 Summer Grant applications will be considered on a rolling basis.

 An application is not complete and cannot be considered for funding until the online faculty endorsement has been submitted.
 It is your responsibility alone to make sure your faculty research supervisor has submitted his or her endorsement!
-When your grant status is listed as “Reviewed,” that means your proposal has been endorsed by your faculty sponsor.
-It does not mean that your proposal has been reviewed by the grants committee.
 Typically, students can expect a decision on their proposal within two to three weeks after Weinberg receives the complete application package, including the faculty sponsor endorsement, although non-preferenced applications may take longer.
 Please be aware of the IRB and international travel requirements (if applicable), explained on our Grants for Undergraduate Research page.
 Grant recipients who do not meet applicable requirements may have their grants delayed or revoked.